mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I have to go.
 I have to find Liffa."

-He walked to the entryway ladder and contemplated leaving, but they both knew he had nowhere to go.
+He walked to the entryway ladder and contemplated leaving.
 Casra didn't follow him, but spoke before he could place a hand on the ladder.

-"Kipnu, you're a good man.
-You deserve to leave here.
-But right now, that's not possible.
+"Kipnu," she said his name to stop him.
+"You're a good man.
+I know you don't really belong in Ulukoma.
+But right now, leaving isn't possible.
 Everyone on this island is looking for you.
-You could steal a boat, but these waters are patrolled by bounty hunters just looking for reason to kill.
+You could steal a boat, but the waters between here and the mainland are patrolled by bounty hunters just looking for reason to kill.
 We need to make the most of where we are."

-"And what, hide here forever?"

-"Until your sentence is up."

-"No. I have to leave now," he said with a foot on the ladder.
+"And what, hide here forever?
+No. I have to leave now," he placed a foot on the ladder and continued his momentum upward.
 Thi sighed and got up to follow him outside with Linyu close behind.

-Kipnu kept shaking his head, unwilling to accept what was being said.
-This was all just a minor excursion from the boring path of their lives.
+Kipnu kept shaking his head, unwilling to accept what had happened.
+This was all just some minor excursion.
+Shinna and Setre were just dreams.
+From the Kanosin.
+He wasn't really a fugitive.
 Right?

 "Kipnu," said Casra.
 "What's on your mind?"